mulesoft-labs/raml-java-tools/raml-to-pojo/README.md

 # raml-to-pojo

-The simples way to use this code:
+The simplest way to use this code:
 ```java
 public class Main {